h5bp/html5-boilerplate/src/doc/extend.md

 Twitter provides a snippet specification that serves a similar purpose to Open Graph.
 In fact, Twitter will use Open Graph when Cards is not available.
-You can read more about the various snippet formats and application process in the [official Twitter Cards documentation](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards), and you can validate your markup with the [Card
+You can read more about the various snippet formats in the [official Twitter Cards documentation](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards), and you can validate your markup with the [Card